Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-11-THM-Intro-To-Logs.md

 **Q2: What is the process of standardising parsed data into a more easily readable and query-able format?**

-*This is what we did to the log file with all those awk sed and sort and uniq commands...*
+*Hint: This is what we did to the log file with all those awk sed and sort and uniq commands...*

 <details>
   <summary>Spoiler warning: Answer</summary>